 Blantyre Project is a unique FREE massive archive for all things related to the former mining town of Blantyre, South Lanarkshire, Scotland.
 Representing the largest Blantyre online and offline collection of stories, news, photographs and local history knowledge, this huge resource is the product of many years work, relentless effort and enthusiasm.

-The Project is run part-time each evening and weekend by Paul Veverka, a full time construction manager, a job he enjoys very much.
+The Project is run part-time each evening and weekend by Paul Veverka, a full time construction manager who has previously assisted managing such large Scottish Construction Projects like the new Queensferry Crossing and the Millennium Canal links.
+It’s a job he enjoys very much.
 Blantyre Project is very much his hobby and has consumed almost all of his spare time since 2011.

 Posts are automatically scheduled here in advance and currently scheduled for many more months to appear daily between 9am and 10am.
-Written and pre-queued in advance, the website publishes these posts automatically, even if Paul is on holiday, working, sleeping, ill (or worse!) ensuring fresh, new daily content for every reader around the world.
+Written and pre-queued in advance each evening, the website publishes these posts automatically, even if Paul is on holiday, working, sleeping, ill (or worse!) ensuring fresh, new daily content for every reader around the world.